cloudfoundry-incubator/kubecf/doc/dev/minikube.md

 #### Diego vs Eirini

 Diego is the standard scheduler used by kubecf to deploy CF applications.
-Eirini is an alternative talking more directly to the underlying Kube cluster.
+Eirini is an alternative to Diego that follows a more Kubernetes native approach, deploying the CF apps directly to a Kubernetes namespace.

-To activate this alternative add a file matching the pattern `*values.yaml` to the directory __dev/kubecf__ and containing
+To activate this alternative, add a file matching the pattern `*values.yaml` to the directory __dev/kubecf__ and containing

 ```yaml